dibble07/holistic-wind-farm-control/README.md

 - [exploration.ipynb](exploration.ipynb) - Exploration of the impact of parameters such as yaw, wind speed and wind direction on cost and utilisation
 - [optimisation.ipynb](optimisation.ipynb) - Optimisation of yaw values for different wind and site conditions to reduce cost

+N.B. `.html` version of some files exist to see output of notebooks once run

 ## To investigate
 - Increase speed and direction resolution
     - Fix oscillations around rated wind speed